 User experience using traditional linking flows

 If you’re not ready to support the streamlined identity flows yet, you can still support traditional account linking using the OAuth 2.0 linking flows.
-For example, if users are interacting with Google Home, the authorization flow might look like this:
+For example, if users are interacting with a voice-activated speaker, the authorization flow might look like this:

 "It looks like your <invocation name> account is not linked yet.
 You can link <invocation name> to your Google Account from the Google Home app."

 The user then will have to authenticate to your service in order to link their account or create a new account.
 Once the user has completed the account linking flow on your web app, they can invoke your Assistant app, which can then authenticate calls to your services.

 Implementing account linking